ielbadisy/survdnn/cran-comments.md

 This is a new package, so there are no downstream reverse dependencies.

 ## Comments

+The following issues raised during initial review have been addressed:

+- Added appropriate method references in the DESCRIPTION using CRAN-compliant <doi:...> syntax.

+- Replaced \\dontrun{} with \\donttest{} in examples and unwrapped examples that run in under 5 seconds (gridsearch_survdnn.Rd).

 This is the first CRAN release of `survdnn`, a package for deep neural network-based survival analysis using the `torch` backend in R. It includes support for several common loss functions (Cox, CoxL2 AFT, coxtime), a formula interface, and tools for model evaluation and tuning.

 All functions are documented with examples.
 The package passes all checks and is tested on multiple platforms.